 Alaska Order 289: Climate Change Strategy, Climate Action Leadership Team

-The Climate Change Strategy includes the development of the Climate Action for Alaska Leadership Team which will be responsible for identifying appropriate climate change priorities, goals, and metrics, and to recommend any needed statutory or regulatory changes.
-The Leadership Team must develop an initial action plan including any recommendations for statutory or regulatory changes, by September 1, 2018.
+The Climate Action for Alaska Leadership Team is to be responsible for identifying appropriate climate change priorities, goals, and metrics; and will "serve as a resource to the Governor by providing advice and external feedback."
+The Leadership Team was directed to develop an initial action plan including any recommendations for statutory or regulatory changes, by September 1, 2018.
 Thereafter the team will monitor implementation of the plan and be responsible for updating it as needed and reporting annually to the Governor.

-In its work, the Leadership Team will address several themes relating to climate change, including renewable energy and efficiency; health; risk communication and planning; community engagement and resilience; infrastructure; economic opportunity; among others.
+In its work, the Leadership Team will address several themes relating to climate change, including renewable energy and efficiency, public health, risk communication and planning, community engagement and resilience, infrastructure, economic opportunity, among others.

 Publication Date: October 31, 2017